 - The fellowship started in 2012

-The primary location of the fellowship is the main campus, Massachusetts General Hospital in Boston, MA.
+The primary location of the fellowship is Massachusetts General Hospital's main campus in Boston, MA.
 Mass General is a tertiary care center with approximately 1,000 beds and over 1,000 physicians.
 Fellows will evaluate and manage patients in the outpatient setting on the main campus as well as two other satellite offices in Waltham and Danvers.
 Major surgical cases and same-day surgical cases are performed on the main campus.
 Same-day surgical cases can also be performed at Mass General Danvers and Mass General Waltham.

 May Wakamatsu, MD, Gynecology, Chief of FPMRS division